-This 2017 book, written by Melissa Stewart & Steve Brusatte and illustrated by Julius Csotonyi, capitalizes on the relatively recent discovery of Qianzhousaurus, nicknamed “Pinocchio Rex” for its unusually long and skinny snout.
+This 2017 book, written by Melissa Stewart (who also authored Mega-Predators of the Past) & Steve Brusatte and illustrated by Julius Csotonyi, capitalizes on the relatively recent discovery of Qianzhousaurus, nicknamed “Pinocchio Rex” for its unusually long and skinny snout.
 Using the hook of a strange and interesting new species, it launches into an overview of the tyrannosaur family as a whole, with eleven different species featured.
 It gives a very good sense of the breadth of tyrannosaur diversity and evolution.
 We see tyrannosaurs of every size and shape, from the smallest, earliest members of the lineage, to the last and largest in the form of Tyrannosaurus rex itself.
 As the authors introduce us to each species, they add their names to a timeline at the bottom of the page, allowing the reader to follow their changes over time.

 I found a couple odd omissions from the text that I felt could have improved the book.
 Most significantly, Timurlengia notably does not appear, despite the fact that Brusatte himself had described it the year before this book’s release.
 Without it, a large stretch of the mid-Cretaceous and a critical transitional phase in tyrannosaur evolution goes unaccounted for.
 I can appreciate the limits of the tight turnaround time in publication, but I should think that Brusatte’s insider knowledge could have circumvented that.
 (EDIT: Dr. Steve informs me that the book was actually finished well before the publication of Timurlengia!
 I had no idea the turnaround time was that long in publication!)